Once you have created and populated your migration project, MigrationWiz provides five migration options.

 - If using admin credentials at the Source (these are entered when creating the project), it will verify those credentials.

-- If not using admin credentials at the Source, and instead entering passwords for each mailbox, it will verify those credentials.
+- If not using admin credentials at the Source, and using user credentials for each mailbox, it will verify those credentials.

 - It will check that the mailbox exists on the Destination.